© 2017-19, ZBees Apiary, Waynesville, NC. Buzz the Apiary

 Why do I like this application software?

 First, the “app” is client-based and not server-based, meaning I do not need to continually log-in to a Internet connection to use the software server.
 Second, the application is available for either the iOS® or Android® format and it operates locally on your phone or tablet device.
 Third, the application allows the user to back-up their data “for free” to the company’s server.
 Finally, the software developers are down to earth beekeepers who actually listen to their users and they will consider implementing a valid “user” suggestion into future builds or releases.

-If you have ever wondered how many honeybees are in the typical hive, then here is a basic method I use to estimate the average bee count per hive.
+If you have ever wondered how many honeybees might exist in the typical hive, then here is a basic method I use to estimate the average bee count per hive.
 Let us begin by calculating the average number of cells in a typical deep-frame.

 Naturally, these “average cell counts” do not account for any bees in the honey supers or foragers and as such it is quite possible for a colony to reach a higher threshold.